seandstewart/bardly/bardly/plays/histories/henry-v/11-player.md

 Can any of your neighbours tell, Kate?
 I'll ask
 them.
 Come, I know thou lovest me: and at night,
 when you come into your closet, you'll question this
-gentlewoman about me; and I know, Kate, you will to
-her dispraise those parts in me that you love with
-your heart: but, good Kate, mock me mercifully; the
+gentlewoman about me; but, good Kate, mock me mercifully; the
 rather, gentle princess, because I love thee
 cruelly.
 If ever thou beest mine, Kate, as I have a
 saving faith within me tells me thou shalt, I get